FilipPaskalev/Bootstrap-Portfolio/README.md

 ### Webpage

-Using Bootstrap, recreate your portfolio site.The website should include the following bootstrap components:
+Using Bootstrap, recreate your portfolio site.
+The website should include the following bootstrap components:

 #### Navigation bar

 1️⃣ Navigation menu at the top.
-Feel free to use the navbar code provided in [Bootstrap's documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/), or create your own navbar by applying the correct Bootstrap classes to your HTML.
+Feel free to use the navbar code provided in [Bootstrap's documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/), or create your navbar by applying the correct Bootstrap classes to your HTML.

-2️⃣ Include links that are applicable to your portfolio.
+2️⃣ Include links that apply to your portfolio.

 3️⃣ Links should navigate to the appropriate sections.

 #### Hero section

-1️⃣ A jumbotron featuring your picture, your name, and any other information you'd like to include.
+1️⃣ A jumbotron featuring your picture, your name, and any other information you want to include.

 #### Work section

-1️⃣ Section displaying your work in grid.
+1️⃣ Section displaying your work in a grid.

 2️⃣ Use bootstrap cards for each project.
 - The description should give a brief overview of the work.